NinjaRMM/ninjarmm_screening/step1/README.txt

 Explanation for each item, so the interviewer can better understand my mindset:
+* All my comments is prefixed with the sequence: '->'

 1. Write a small program in C++ that will contain the following: